Tilting Approximate Models: Monte Carlo Experiments

-We use the following parameterization: $\rho_{R} = 0.95,\beta=0.85$, $\sigma^{2}_{R} = 0.5$ and we calibrate the measurement error variance to $\sigma^{2}_{C,me} = 0.05$.
-Below, we plot the MSE comparisons for estimating the discount factor $\beta$ with a varying sample size, $N=\left\{20..500\right\}$ for two experiments.
-In the first experiment (Figure 1), we compare the performance of the CU-GMM estimator (with data generated with no measurement error) to our estimator for $\hat\beta$, both in the case of estimating $(\rho_{CR},\rho_{R},\sigma^{2}_{R})$ in the correctly specified case and when - incorrectly- setting $(\rho_{CR}=\rho_{R})$, and to the ETEL estimator.
-To avoid using more information than necessary, we do not make use of the knowledge that the mean of the density depends on $\beta$.
+In Figure \ref{TiltNoTilt_beta}, I compare the performance of the CU-GMM and EL (Empirical Likelihood) estimators (with data generated with no measurement error) to this paper's estimator for $\hat\beta$, both in the case of estimating $(\rho_{CR},\rho_{R},\sigma^{2}_{R})$ in the correctly specified case and when - incorrectly- setting $\rho_{CR}=\rho_{R}$.
+To avoid using more information than necessary, I do not make use of the knowledge that the mean of the density depends on $\beta$.\footnote{ For the CU-GMM estimator, to construct the unconditional moments without losing any information I used optimal instruments estimated using kernel weights with bandwidth equal to $N^{-0.2}$.
+For the empirical likelihood estimator, I follow \cite{2004} that use a localized version of EL instead of optimal instruments, again with bandwidth equal to $N^{-0.2}$.}